-If you are a student at the University of Alabama at Birmingham and have been the victim of sexual harassment, sexual or intimate partner/dating violence, stalking or other gender-based harassment, it is important that you read the following information.
+If you are a student at the University of Alabama at Birmingham and have been the victim of sexual harassment, sexual or domestic/dating violence, stalking or other gender-based harassment, it is important that you read the following information.
 Although not intended to be a comprehensive explanation of your options and rights, this information may be useful to you.

-Both Non-Academic Student Conduct and the Title IX officer have the authority to address complaints of sexual harassment, sexual or intimate partner/dating violence, and stalking in a non-criminal context.
+Both Non-Academic Student Conduct and the Title IX Coordinator have the authority to address complaints of sexual harassment, sexual or domestic/dating violence, and stalking in a non-criminal context.
 This UAB process is completely separate from law enforcement and the legal system process.
 When the respondent is a UAB student, Non-Academic Student Conduct provides a student conduct process for investigating those cases whether they occur on or off campus.
 If you are uncertain about who to contact, please call either the Office of Student Engagement at (205) 975-9509 or the Office of Student Life at (205) 934-4175 and staff members in these offices will ensure that the report is ultimately reviewed by the appropriate person(s).
 When the respondent is not a student, UAB can assist in connecting students with counseling and other support services.

 Non-Academic Student Conduct will review the allegations and determine an appropriate course of action.
-Some cases can be handled informally and outside of the formal investigative process, although UAB will not mediate cases of sexual violence even on a voluntary basis.
+Some cases can be handled informally and outside of the formal investigative process, although UAB will not mediate cases of sexual assault even on a voluntary basis.
 All investigations will be conducted in a thorough and neutral manner.
 The Non-Academic Student Conduct process is outlined in the Student Code of Conduct which can be found online here:

 When UAB becomes aware of sexual violence, UAB may have an obligation to proceed with an investigation, regardless of a complainant’s wishes, in order to ensure campus safety.
 A complainant is not required to participate if s/he chooses not to; however, this may limit UAB’s ability to respond to the incident.
 If a student requests that her/his name or other identifying information not to be used in an investigation, UAB will consider the request in light of the context of its responsibility to provide a safe and nondiscriminatory environment.
 In most cases, information including a student’s name may be shared with the respondent, witnesses, and University officials who have a legitimate need to know.
 Beyond that, UAB will take steps to protect the identities of all individuals involved.

 A complainant may be accompanied by an advisor/support person during any meeting or hearing.
 The advisor/support person may be an attorney or any support person.
 In UAB’s process, the complainant and respondent will not be permitted to directly question each other and are not required to be present together at any point.
 Both a complainant and a respondent have the right to identify witnesses and provide other information relevant to the investigation.
-UAB will decide the case based on a preponderance of the information standard (whether or not it is more likely than not that the conduct occurred).
+UAB will decide the case based on a preponderance of the evidence standard (whether or not it is more likely than not that the conduct occurred).

 Because the school’s primary concern is student safety, minor alcohol and drug violations by a complainant will be handled informally whenever possible.
 The use of alcohol or another drug never makes an individual at fault for sexual violence.